zihengluo/NCI_blastn_script/README.md

 The script to be submitted to NCI is called blastn2.12.sh because it runs blastn v2.12.0.

 The test data can be used for a try are in /g/data/xf3/blastn_database/fastq.
+The script will process all the fastq files in the dircetory.

 The outputs of blastn on test data are in /g/data/xf3/blastn_database/blast2.12_output.